CD Chiantla

-Deportivo Chiantla is a Guatemalan football club from Chiantla, Huehuetenango Department.
+Club Deportivo Chiantla is a Guatemalan football club from Chiantla, Huehuetenango Department.
 It was founded on 1980.
-It currently plays in the Primera División de Ascenso, the second tier of Guatemalan football.
+It currently plays in the Segunda División de Ascenso, the third tier of Guatemalan football.

 History

 The team began playing at amateur leagues having a great progress gaining more supporters and sponsors.
 In 1992 it achieved the professional status after being promoted to Liga mayor B today known as the second tier Primera División de Ascenso.
 In the 2017/18 they gained promotion to the Liga Nacional de Fútbol de Guatemala for the first time ever.